wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 - The transaction-id does not match the transaction-id the client used in the corresponding ADDR-REG-INFORM message.

 The ADDR-REG-REPLY message only indicates that the ADDR-REG-INFORM message has been received and that the client should not retansmit it.
 The ADDR-REG-REPLY message MUST NOT be considered as any indication of the address validity and MUST NOT be required for the address to be usable.
 DHCPv6 relays, or other devices that snoop ADDR-REG-REPLY messages, MUST NOT add or alter any forwarding or security state based on the ADDR-REG-REPLY message.

+## Address Registration Support Signalling

+To ensure that ADDR-REG-INFORM messages are only sent if there is at least one DHCPv6 server which supports the address registration mechanism, the client SHOULD send an Information-Request message when connecting to the network and performing IPv6 interface configuration.
+After that, the client transmits periodic Information-request messages as per Section 18.2.6 of {{!RFC8415}}.
+An Option Request option contained in that Information-Request message (see Section 18.1.5 of {{!RFC8415}}) MUST contain an Address Registration option code.

+If no Reply messages received in response contain an Address Registration option, the client MUST NOT send any ADDR-REG-INFORM messages.
+If at least one Reply contains an Address Registration option, the client SHOULD start sending ADDR-REG-INFORM messages as described in this document.

+When the client received an Address Registration option in an earlier Reply, then sends an Information-request and the Address Registration option is not not present in the Reply, the client MUST stop sending ADDR-REG-INFORM messages (see Section 18.2.10 of {{!RFC8415}}).

 ## Retransmission